therajat08/rajatblog/content/blog/learning-react-base-features-and-syntax-2.md

 It is a better practice to use as many stateless components.
 This is because it makes it easier to maintain our app.

 ## Passing Method Reference Between components
 We can pass method references between components.
-Let's define a property click on the second instance of our food component.We pass a reference to `switcNameHandler` to this property.
+Let's define a property click on the second instance of our food component.We pass a reference to `switchNameHandler` to this property.
 And in Food.js, we define `onClick={props.click}` Now let's say our function the `switchNameHandler` requires an argument.
 There are two ways of handling this event.
 One by using `bind`.
 And another is by using arrow function.
 However, it is recommended to use bind more.

 Now our functions is triggered by clicking the button and by clicking the second food component.